 Blue Badge misuse and Fraud Act 2006

-Is Blue Badge Misuse Fraud Under The Fraud Act 2006?
+Blue Badge Fraud: Is It Really Fraud Under the Fraud Act 2006?

-Councils sometimes use the word “fraud”.
+Councils sometimes use the words “Blue Badge fraud”.
 That does not mean every case meets the legal definition.
-Here’s how fraud actually works in practice.
+Here is what Blue Badge fraud actually means, and what to do if you have been accused.

 Already received a letter?
 What to do before replying.